 (P946L18)

-dot11EHTEMLSROptionImplemented OBJECT-TYPE

-SYNTAX TruthValue MAX-ACCESS read-only STATUS current DESCRIPTION

-"This is a capability variable.

-Its value is determined by device capabilities.

-This attribute, when true, indicates that the station implementation is capable of supporting EMLSR operation."

-DEFVAL { false }

-::= { dot11EHTStationConfigEntry 9 }

 (P946L45)

-dot11EHTEMLMROptionImplemented OBJECT-TYPE

-SYNTAX TruthValue MAX-ACCESS read-only STATUS current DESCRIPTION

-"This is a capability variable.

-Its value is determined by device capabilities.

-This attribute, when true, indicates that the station implementation is capable of supporting EMLMR operation."

-DEFVAL { false }

-::= { dot11EHTStationConfigEntry 11 }

 TGbe Editor: make the following change in Subclause 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element) in TGbe D4.0 Page248 L18 and P249L30:

-The EMLSR Support subfield indicates whether the MLD described in the Basic Multi-Link element supports EMLSR operation.
+The EMLSR Support subfield indicates whether the MLD described in the Basic Multi-Link element supports EMLSR operation (35.3.17 (Enhanced multi-link single radio operation)) (#19836).
 The EMLSR Support subfield is set to 1 if the MLD supports the EMLSR operation; otherwise, it is set to 0.
 For a non-AP MLD, the EMLSR Support subfield is set to 0 if the EMLMR Support subfield is set to 1.
 When the EMLSR Support subfield is set to 1, the EMLSR/EMLMR Padding Delay subfield is the EMLSR Padding Delay subfield and the EMLSR/EMLMR Transition Delay subfield is the EMLSR Transition Delay subfield.

 …